RorisangMasilo/CDV01_Career_Goals_Reflection_RORMAS372_BCL2401_GroupE-02_Rorisang-Masilo_CDV01/README.md

     - Detail specific actions or steps needed to achieve each short-term goal.
     - Include any resources or support required.
+    - Build and improve my engagements on LinkedIn and GitHub
 2. **Preparation for Long-term Goals**:

     - Describe the preparations or groundwork necessary for your long-term aspirations.